Correlation Between Avista and AES

 Pair Corralation between Avista and AES

-Considering the 90-day investment horizon Avista is expected to generate 0.49 times more return on investment than AES.
-However, Avista is 2.06 times less risky than AES.
-It trades about 0.01 of its potential returns per unit of risk.
-The AES is currently generating about -0.11 per unit of risk.
-If you would invest 3,738 in Avista on August 18, 2024 and sell it today you would earn a total of 37.00 from holding Avista or generate 0.99% return on investment over 90 days.
+Considering the 90-day investment horizon Avista is expected to under-perform the AES.
+But the stock apears to be less risky and, when comparing its historical volatility, Avista is 5.96 times less risky than AES.
+The stock trades about -0.12 of its potential returns per unit of risk.
+The The AES is currently generating about 0.32 of returns per unit of risk over similar time horizon.
+If you would invest 1,015 in The AES on April 24, 2025 and sell it today you would earn a total of 366.00 from holding The AES or generate 36.06% return on investment over 90 days.

 Time Period | 3 Months [change] |